peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 To accommodate transient inconsistencies (e.g. replication delays), the Parental Agent MAY retry the full process, repeating all queries.
-A schedule with exponential back-off is RECOMMENDED (such as after 5, 10, 20, 40, ... minutes).
+A schedule with exponential back-off is RECOMMENDED.

 Any pending queries can immediately be dequeued when encountering a response that confirms the status quo (i.e. indicates no update).